 General Data Protection Regulation (GDPR) came into effect on 25 May 2018.
-Under these new regulations enforced across Europe, individuals have a right to request access to personal data (subject access requests) with requests processed within 30 days at no cost to the individual.
+Under these new regulations enforced across Europe, individuals have a right to request access to personal data (subject access request) with requests processed within 30 days at no cost to the individual.
 Personally identifiable data includes a range of information, from licence plates, name and date of birth, to IP addresses and cookies.

-A recent survey of 1,015 companies across Europe uncovered current attitudes about GDPR readiness.
+A recent survey carried out by Populus of 1,015 companies across Europe uncovered current attitudes about GDPR readiness.
 The survey findings show that on average, companies will spend 172 hours a month locating the data for such requests.
 44% of companies reported that they are concerned about their ability to be compliant with GDPR.
 Business need to be aware of compliance issues as they face a hefty fine if they do not comply.
 These fines can be €20 million or 4% of annual global turnover.